makerdao/mips/MIP54/MIP54.md

 ## Paragraph Summary

 This module allows scheduling, cliff vesting, specification of vesting period as well as third-party revocation.
 The plan variables must be specified by the party submitting their proposal to Governance.
 Once the vesting cliff has been reached it puts the user in control of redeeming their tokens without any third-party interaction.
+DssVest also supports a number of vesting variants, including; minting MKR, minting DAI via vat.suck as well as paying out pre-deposited tokens.

 ## Motivation

 * A safe and secure mechanism to provide protocol contributors with MKR incentives
 * Reduce future Governance overhead to a minimum
 * Enable team facilitators to manage/remove token bonuses themselves when team members leave